Troll Farms: Informativeness, Polarisation, and Voting Outcomes

-In words, when signals are not very informative, they cannot induce sufficiently many voters to move their belief sufficiently far from the prior, so the government cannot get enough votes even in state 1.
-By Proposition \ref{prop: informativeness_Blackwell}, increased informativeness raises the government's vote share in each state, and by Corollary \ref{lem: vote shares}, because that share is higher in state 1 than in state 0.
-Hence, for moderately high informativeness, the government wins the election in state 1 only.
+Intuitively, when signals are not very informative, they cannot induce sufficiently many voters to move their belief sufficiently far from the prior, so the government cannot get enough votes even in state 1.
+By Theorem \ref{prop: informativeness_Blackwell}, increased informativeness raises the government's vote share in each state, and by Proposition \ref{lem: strategy}, that share is higher in state 1 than in state 0.
+Hence, for moderately high informativeness, the government wins the election in state 1 only, so the election aggregates information.
 If signals are very informative and polarisation is not too high, the government wins the election in both states.
-On the other hand, if signals are very informative but polarisation is high, then by Proposition \ref{prop: polarisation}, the election still aggregates information.
+On the other hand, if signals are very informative but polarisation is high, the election still aggregates information.

-Proposition \ref{prop: informativeness} means that when polarisation is relatively low, an increase in informativeness can move the voting outcome away from information aggregation.
-Hence, increased informativeness, beyond a certain level, is harmful.
+Proposition \ref{prop: informativeness} means that when polarisation is relatively low, an increase in informativeness can harm information aggregation.
+At the same time, when signals are very informative, information aggregation can be restored by increased polarisation.